cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 - Therapist invites patient to adopt a wider metacognitive perspective by looking at themselves as the sun, observing the reflections (parts) from that vantage point.
 - Patient realizes that parts are reflections of their being and not independent entities.

-### Therapist: To make it more concrete . . . what do the child parts look like from the perspective of the sun?
-What do the devil parts look like?
-The in

-**Text Summary**:

-The following text is a conversation between a therapist and a patient undergoing psychotherapy.
-The patient discusses her internal experiences using metaphors of the sun, planets, and parts of herself.

 **Sun, Planets, and Parts**:

 - The patient sees the sun as a central core or complete part of herself, larger than other parts or "planets."